davedawkins/doodletoy/public/doc/help.md

 ```
 # Editing and Saving

 As you type into the editor, your program will be compiled and run.
-This means frequently you'll error messages
+This means frequently you'll see error messages
 until you have finished.

 If you are signed in you can either: